recallnet/recall-mcp/docs/cursor-usage.md

 To purchase credit for your Recall account:

 ```
-Can you buy 0.01 ETH worth of Recall credit for me?
+Can you buy 0.01 worth of Recall credit for me?
 ```

-Replace `0.01` with the amount of ETH you want to spend.
+Replace `0.01` with the amount of the base Recall Network token you want to spend.

 ### Bucket Operations